 MarkUp.io header

-You can add any URL to MarkUp.io and get a shareable link where anyone can submit feedback.
+You can add any URL to MarkUp.io and get a shareable link where anyone can submit actionable feedback.
 This means you can submit feedback on live websites or even on websites that you do not control.

 At first, this proxy technology looks a lot better and easier to set up, but it comes with some downsides.